volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

   namespace = "staging"

   bgp_parameters {
-    asn = "asn"
+    asn = "64512"

     bgp_router_id {
-      // One of the arguments from this list "ipv6 ipv4" must be set
+      // One of the arguments from this list "ipv4 ipv6" must be set

       ipv4 {
         addr = "192.168.1.1"
       }
     }

-    bgp_router_id_key  = "bgp_router_id_key"
+    bgp_router_id_key  = "value"
     bgp_router_id_type = "bgp_router_id_type"

-    // One of the arguments from this list "ip_address local_address from_site" must be set from_site = true
+    // One of the arguments from this list "local_address from_site ip_address" must be set ip_address = "ip_address"
   }

   peers {